 Dow Chemical joined the GHP as a resource contributor in 2014.
 Dow combines the power of science and technology to passionately innovate what is essential to human progress.
 The Company is driving innovations that extract value from the intersection of chemical, physical and biological sciences to help address many of the world’s most challenging problems such as the need for clean water, clean energy generation and conservation, and increasing agricultural productivity.
 Dow’s integrated, market-driven, industry-leading portfolio of specialty chemical, advanced materials, agrosciences and plastics businesses delivers a broad range of technology-based products and solutions to customers in approximately 180 countries and in high-growth sectors such as packaging, electronics, water, coatings and agriculture.

 A wide range of organizations partner with us to achieve different aspects of our mission of universal handwashing promotion and practice.
-In 2015 we are formalizing some of these partnerships, and we welcome the involvement of organizations that support our objective to join us.
 Are you interested in learning more about GHP membership?
 Find out more here or email us to request more information!